tinacms/rfcs/0004-mdx-support.md

 };
 ```

-The `schemaMap` tells our `TinaHoverForm` what type of form to build and how to validate it.
-An invalid form should never be passed on as `jsx`.
-As you can see, it's capable of spitting out nested items, in this case a `Gallery` has an array of `Img` as it's children.
 A completed form might look like this:

 ```js
 const formData = {